Empowering Communities in Africa

 Ripple Africa is keen for farmers to share and train others on how to plant trees.
 This year, Blessings is going to be one of those farmers training other local farmers on how to set up a tree nursery and how to plant out.
 He said, “I am very passionate about tree planting.
 I like the pine trees but the fruit trees will also give my family and I food in the future.
 Any surplus I will be able to sell too.”

+It is all about empowering communities in Africa.
 Click on Blessings’s photo to read about the Tree Planting project.

 Zela Mwale is a Forest Conservation Committee member, educating others on the benefits of preserving the trees.
 She said, “I learnt about the importance of trees on the radio in 1987.
 I thought if I can protect my own trees, I will not have these problems.
 I decided then to create my own protected forestry area.